 Like humans, some dogs may have a lower tolerance to this root vegetable which could result in adverse side effects.
 However, the chances of a dog developing any damage from the consumption of a safe amount of potato included in tiny amounts in a homemade dog food recipe are low.

 Using Safe Amounts of White Potatoes in Homemade Food

-When it comes to using white potatoes in homemade dog food meals, none of the recipes of mine, or those developed by holistic veterinarians, use large amounts of them.
+When it comes to using white potatoes in homemade dog food meals, none of my recipes of mine, or those developed by holistic veterinarians, use large amounts of them.

 This dosage is likely to be safe for healthy adult dogs and will allow you to reap some of the health benefits potatoes can provide to your dog.